arunayesaswini/ArunaYesaswini_JS_Lab2/README.md

 As a part of an IT department involved in creating a client based “Quiz “ tool.
-As part of which, I
-Create a Quiz application which will have some questions along with four options for each question.
+Created a Quiz application which will have some questions along with four options for each question.
 Users can select an option out of the given four options.
 In case the user selects the correct option a score will be awarded to the user else not.